aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 17.md

 Dot denotes negative (falling) edge
 ## Positive Edge Triggered Master-Slave DFF
 Q latches on D, precisely at the rising (positive) edges of `CLK`

+If `CLK` and D have edges at the same time, that is a design error